opentargets/validator/README.md

 ## Purpose

-This validator is intended to validate JSON files that have a single JSON object per line.
-This is the format that is required from evidence submitters.
-As such it is *not* a general-purpose JSON validator, and use of "pretty-printed" JSON will cause errors.
+This tool is intended to validate JSON files that have a single JSON object per line.
+This is the format that is required from the [data sources](https://docs.targetvalidation.org/data-sources/data-sources) that provide us with evidence for our target-disease associations.

+The validator will check the expected structure, look for missing objects, flag disease IDs that do not start as EFO and Orphanet ID, among other assessments.

+Be aware that this is *not* a general-purpose JSON validator, and use of "pretty-printed" JSON will cause errors.

 ## How to install it